marklogic-community/marklogic-research-hub-framework/examples/hr360/README.md

     workspace
   }

+### Adding necessary indexes

+Add to /gradle.properties a line to merge hr360 indexes with the base final database configuration:

+  `mlConfigPaths=src/main/ml-config,examples/hr360/src/main/ml-config`

+This line will include the indexes defined in the `examples\hr360\src\main\ml-config\databases\final-database.json` file to the base version of the final database defined in `src\main\ml-config\databases\final-database.json`.

 ### Build and deploy the changes

 Use this commands to deploy all the changes and code to the backend: